meltyourface/blank/posts/Christian-magic/Daily-Spiritual-Practices-in-Christian-Magic/index.md

 ---
 ## I. Invocation of the Four Archangels

-Begin each day by invoking the four Archangels: Raphael, the healer and patron of travelers; Michael, the protector and warrior of light; Gabriel, the messenger and revealer of divine mysteries; and Uriel, the illuminator and guide in spiritual understanding.
+**Begin each day by invoking the four Archangels**: Raphael, the healer and patron of travelers; Michael, the protector and warrior of light; Gabriel, the messenger and revealer of divine mysteries; and Uriel, the illuminator and guide in spiritual understanding.
 Focus on each Archangel's unique attributes, and ask for their guidance and protection throughout the day.

 ### II.
 Parabolic Contemplation